gxl-groups/Multi2Human/README.md

 ### Dataset Preparation
 Our model was trained on the [DeepFashion-MultiModal](https://github.com/yumingj/DeepFashion-MultiModal) dataset.

-[Click here](https://github.com/yumingj/DeepFashion-MultiModal) to download the processed dataset named "deepfashion_data".
-Place the data into the project directory.
+[Click here](https://github.com/yumingj/DeepFashion-MultiModal) to download the processed dataset directory named "deepfashion_data".
+Place the directory into the project directory.

 ### Pre-Trained Models
 [Click here](https://github.com/yumingj/DeepFashion-MultiModal) to download the pre-trained models, including "logs", "pretrained_models", and "pretrained_clip_model".
-Place these downloaded models into the project directory.
+Place these downloaded directorys into the project directory.

 ## Implementation